Pearl Thompson: Career

 When Robert Smith revamped the Cure's lineup in 1984, Thompson became the band's lead guitarist and occasionally played keyboards and other instruments.
-He is often cited as the most technically proficient musician in the Cure's history, with the possible exception of Reeves Gabrels who joined as lead guitarist in 2012.
-Thompson's first album as a full-time member of the band was The Head on the Door in 1985.
+He is often cited as the most technically proficient musician in the Cure's history.
+His first album as a full-time member of the band was The Head on the Door in 1985.

 Thompson left the Cure in 1993 to spend more time with his young children.
 Starting in 1994, he joined the touring band for Page and Plant.
 In the late 1990s he made guest appearances on albums by Presence and Babacar, both founded by other former members of the Cure, and formed his own short-lived band called Quietly Torn.
 During this period, Thompson also expanded his artistic career and held his first exhibition in 1999.

 In 2002, Thompson contributed to the album Dreamland by Robert Plant.
 He rejoined the Cure in 2005 and played on their 2008 album 4:13 Dream.
 During this period, Schecter Guitars released a Thompson signature model featuring graphics by artist Kev Grey.
 The guitar was featured in the book 108 Rock Star Guitars by photographer Lisa S. Johnson.
 In 2011 he left the Cure again to focus on art.

 Thompson is featured on the 2016 album Callus by rapper Gonjasufi.
 In 2019, he was inducted into the Rock and Roll Hall of Fame as a member of the Cure.